tmcphillips/senior-design-group10/README.md

 Note: To use the jar file please install the following prequisite:
 * Java (JRE) version 1.10

-The Jar file to be executed from the terminal can be found at the root folder of the YesWorkflow Web Components repository.
+The Jar file will need to be executed from the terminal and can be found at the root folder of the YesWorkflow Web Components repository.

 YesWorkflow CLI's Save command works by executing and aggregating all YesWorkflow commands and then sending important data up to your deployed YesWorkflow WebComponents instance.
-To use, one can type in the command prompt
+To use, type in the command prompt below

+## Example usage:
 In this example my_scripty.py is a python file that contains YesWorkflow annotations.
 The commands will work the same on any .matlab or .R files that contain YesWorkflow annotations.

 ```